 Enjoy a scenic cruise through the Ijsselmeer to Hoorn, where you have a choice of three excursions.
 Visit a family-run tulip farm with over one million tulips, each in different phases of growth and in many species and colors.
 For those seeking to travel back in time, you can tour De Halve Maen, a replica of the Dutch East India Company’s most famous ship and then stroll through Hoorn’s beautiful old harbor.
 And for more active adventurers, go for a guided bike ride through the Dutch countryside.

-Explore this trendy city on a walking tour where you’ll see Antwerp’s Steen Castle, Grote Market and Brabo Fountain, along with the UNESCO-designated Cathedral of Our Lady.
+Explore this trendy city on a walking tour where you can see Antwerp’s Steen Castle, Grote Market and Brabo Fountain, along with the UNESCO-designated Cathedral of Our Lady.
 For a more active exploration of the area, join a guided bike tour.
-Or you can visit the Rubens House, the former home of the famous 17th-century Flemish Baroque painter.
 Later in the afternoon, you have a choice of two excursions.
 Foodies will want to go on a culinary tour to indulge in chocolate, waffles and beer.
 Flower lovers and gardeners can roam through the Floralia, an annual spring flower show featuring approximately one million bulbs that are hand-planted each year by the castle staff.

-During the morning, you can go on a walking tour of Rotterdam, nicknamed the "Gateway to Europe,” followed by a visit to the charming city of Gouda, known for its delicious cheese.
+During the morning, you can go on a walking tour of Rotterdam, nicknamed the "Gateway to Europe,” and taste local specialties.
 Alternatively, go on an excursion to Delft, known as the home of the painter Johannes Vermeer, Delft Blue earthenware and the Royal House.
-While here, you’ll visit the Royal Delft Porcelain Factory and Museum.
-Prefer a more active adventure, then go on a bike ride through Rotterdam and past some of its famous landmarks and architecture.
+While here, visit the Royal Delft Porcelain Factory and Museum.
+If you prefer a more active adventure, then go on a bike ride through Rotterdam and past some of its famous landmarks and architecture.
 In the afternoon, venture to the UNESCO World Heritage Site of Kinderdijk, a lovely village renowned for having the country’s greatest concentration of windmills, all dating from the 18th century.
+Visit a private windmill via electric boat.
+You may also pedal past the windmills from the seat of a bike.
+Or, if you wish to explore the history of US immigration, join on an excursion that visits Delfshaven, where, on August 1, 1620, the Pilgrim fathers departed on their epic journey aboard the Speedwell, plus tour the FENIX Museum of Migration, a former harbor warehouse currently being transformed into this unique educational experience.

-One of the most impressive public gardens in the world, Keukenhof, presents a spectacular display of millions of flowering tulips spread out over 70 acres.
+Enjoy a morning of scenic cruising before venturing out in the afternoon on a smaller boat specially designed to glide beneath the many bridges of Amsterdam.
+Admire the city’s historic harbor and canals, where you can see beautiful homes lining the water and the fabled Skinny Bridge.
+Alternatively, marvel at one of the most impressive public gardens in the world, Keukenhof**, which presents a spectacular display of millions of flowering tulips spread out over 70 acres.
 Spend time ambling through this legendary garden, open only nine weeks a year and sometimes referred to as the "Garden of Europe."
-Later in the day, admire Amsterdam’s historic harbor and canals, where you’ll see beautiful homes lining the water, the fabled Skinny Bridge and the Anne Frank House.

 Day 10: Disembark | Depart Amsterdam